 with a seating capacity of 5000 spectators in 1996.

-After the World War II was over, the All India Tennis Association (AITA) decided to conduct two tournaments at all India level.
 It implemented its decision and organised one tournament on the Grass court, termed as National Championships of India and the other one was named the All India Hard Court Championships.
 The AITA allowed the foreign players to play in the National Championships, as well.
 The first ever Grass Court National Championship was organised at Kolkata

 's South Club, popular as 'the cradle of the game in the country' in 1946.